Chocolate Spheres

 Chocolate Enrobage (Coating)

-• Melt cocoa butter first, and add it to the barely melted dark chocolate.
-Mix and sieve.
-Use at 113ºF/45ºC.
+- Melt the cocoa butter first, then add it to the barely melted dark chocolate.
+Mix until fully combined, then strain the mixture.
+Use at a temperature of 113ºF (45ºC).
+For more details, click here.

 Glazing